 Okay, but what if your kid doesn’t have the capital to start?
 Earning money by doing chores is a tried and true method of learning about the value of money.
 Mydoh is a money management app for parents and kids.
 Your kids get a Smart Cash Card and you can track their earning and spending history.
 It’s designed so parents can set weekly or one-off tasks and Mydoh takes care of the rest – automatically transferring money from your account into your child’s Mydoh account.
 This is a great way for your child to put in a little sweat equity as part of getting their business venture off the ground.

 Future entrepreneurs not only need to know how to earn money, but how to spend it wisely too.
-Mydoh is designed to give kids some real-world experience of making their own money, as well as saving it or spending it on what their heart desires.
+Mydoh is designed to give kids some real-world experience of making their own money, as well as saving it or spending it on what their heart’s desire.
 Parents can create daily tasks for their kids to tick off and set up allowances to their kids’ Mydoh Smart Cash Card.
-Learn more about how you can use Mydoh as a way to help your kids learn, earn, and save.

 This article offers general information only and is not intended as legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 While the information presented is believed to be factual and current, its accuracy is not guaranteed and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the author(s) as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or its affiliates.